turbot/steampipe-mod-kubernetes-compliance/docs/index.md

 # Kubernetes Compliance Mod

-Run individual configuration, compliance and security controls or full compliance benchmarks for Kubernetes across all providers.
+Run individual controls or full compliance benchmarks for `NSA` and `CISA` Kubernetes Hardening Guidance across all of your Kubernetes clusters.

 ## References